phpearth/docs/CONTRIBUTING.md

 Some images are created with the [draw.io][draw.io] tool.

+## YAML Front Matter

+Contents include the YAML front matter blocks with the following parameters to define extra content information:

+* `permalink` - URL path of the content
+* `title`
+* `image` - image used for open graph
+* `updated` - last contextual change date
+* `redirect_from` - 301 redirects of previous URLs

 ## Generating HTML FB Document

 Facebook FAQ document in the group is generated with [build][build] script in the